yj7082126/musubi-tuner/docs/framepack.md

 -   You can use the `--latent_window_size` argument (default 9) which defines the size of the latent sections FramePack processes (omitted in the example).
 This value should typically not be changed unless you understand the implications.
 -   The script generates multiple cache files per video, each corresponding to a different section, with the section index appended to the filename (e.g., `..._frame_pos-0000-count_...` becomes `..._frame_pos-0000-0000-count_...`, `..._frame_pos-0000-0001-count_...`, etc.).
 -   Image embeddings are calculated using the Image Encoder and stored in the cache files alongside the latents.

+By default, the sampling method used is Inverted anti-drifting (the same as during inference, using the latent and index in reverse order), described in the paper.
+You can switch to Vanilla sampling in the paper (using the temporally ordered latent and index) by specifying `--vanilla_sampling`.
+Preliminary tests suggest that Vanilla sampling may yield better quality.
+If you change this option, please overwrite the existing cache without specifying `--skip_existing`.

 For VRAM savings during VAE decoding, consider using `--vae_chunk_size` and `--vae_spatial_tile_sample_min_size`.
 If VRAM is overflowing and using shared memory, it is recommended to set `--vae_chunk_size` to 16 or 8, and `--vae_spatial_tile_sample_min_size` to 64 or 32.